Matteo Gabbia: AC Milan

 Gabbia joined AC Milan's youth academy in 2012 aged 12.
-He received his first ever call-up to the senior team by head coach Vincenzo Montella ahead of a home Serie A game against Roma, which was played on 7 May 2017.
-However, he remained an unused substitute during the match.
-He made his first appearance for the club on 24 August 2017, in a Europa League qualifier against Shkëndija, as a 73rd-minute substitute for Manuel Locatelli.
+He received his first ever call-up to the senior team by head coach Vincenzo Montella ahead of the home Serie A game against Roma, which was played on 7 May 2017.
+However, he remained an unused substitute.
+He made his first competitive appearance for the club on 24 August 2017, in a Europa League qualifier against Shkëndija, coming on for Manuel Locatelli in the second half.

 Loan to Lucchese

 On 31 August 2018, Gabbia was loaned to Serie C club Lucchese on a season-long loan deal.
 On 16 September he made his Serie C debut in a 1–0 home defeat against Arezzo, where he played the entire match.
 Eleven days later, on 27 September, he scored his first professional goal for Lucchese in the 47th minute of a 2–2 home draw against Carrarese.
 Gabbia ended his season-long loan to Lucchese with 30 appearances, all as a starter, he was replaced only 2 times, and he scored 1 goal.